StackVista/stackstate-docs/setup/otel/languages/dot-net.md

 ## Manual instrumentation

 Manual instrumentation can be used when you need metrics, traces or logs from parts of the code that are not supported by the auto instrumentation.
-For example unsupported libraries, in-house code or business level metrics.
+For example unsupported libraries, in-house code or business-level metrics.

 To capture that data you need to modify your application.
 1. Include the Open Telemetry SDK as a dependency